 Easily and securely share your banking information with organisations that you trust.

-Open Banking gives you, as a RAMS customer, the ability to share your banking data with other parties you trust, including other banks, online.
+Open Banking gives eligible individual RAMS customers the ability to share their banking data with other parties they trust, including other banks, online.

 Consumer data sharing for Open Banking will Go Live for RAMS on 1 July 2021, with savings and transaction accounts available for data sharing.